EuroPython/website/data/pages-content/volunteers.md

   - There are always some tasks which we simply cannot plan beforehand.
 Based on what's needed in the moment, you can be expected to do one or more of the following (not an exhaustive list):
     * Checking rooms to ensure all the necessary resources are in place
     * Helping out with Registration Desk duties
-    * Moving chairs, tables, or poster walls,
+    * Moving chairs, tables, or poster walls
     * Arranging transfers between venue and airport, etc.

 ## How to sign up